1960s Remodel Remedy

 Q: What do you love most about the finished project?

 ⇒ For me, it gives my place a sense of history.
-Especially since I went with the no baseboard look.
-It’s authentic to the time period.
+Especially since I went with the no-baseboard look, it’s authentic to the time period.
 Knowing the tile is handmade in the traditional way appeals to me.
-And, I appreciate all the hard work that goes into it.
+And I appreciate all the hard work that goes into it.
 The Manganese colors are beautiful.
 The rustic look adds an inviting warmth.
-Plus, it turns an otherwise typical 2 bedroom / 2 bath condo into something special!
+Plus, it turns an otherwise typical two-bedroom / two-bath condo into something special!

 When I worked with the team at Rustico Tile, I liked how they kept me updated with the shipping & promptness of sampling.
 I also like the friendliness of everyone involved.Debi Champlin